This page is designed to answer the following questions:

-The functional level of literacy, numeracy and communication skills are the minimum standards required for you to be able to carry out your role effectively.
+The functional level of literacy, numeracy and communication skills are the minimum standards required for you to carry out your role effectively.

-You do not need to have a degree to work in health and social care but you will need to be able to read, write, speak and listen to a reasonable standard and be able to perform basic maths.
+You do not need to have a degree to work in health and social care, but you will need to be able to read, write, speak and listen to a reasonable standard and perform basic mathematical calculations.

 This is your level of reading and writing.
 The importance of this skill cannot be understated in a health and social care setting.
 You must be able to understand and comprehend things that you read and similarly must be able to make yourself understood by others using the written word.

-Some tasks that you may need to do as part of your role that require good literacy skills are:
+Some tasks that you may need to do as part of your role that requires good literacy skills are: